Krypton-Suite/Extended-Toolkit/Documents/Development/Development-Workflow.md

 	- All `Canary` NuGet builds are built from this branch.
 	- These builds are released a few times per month.
 * **main** - The final public release code.
-	- All stable, `Signed` and `Installer` NuGet builds are built from this branch.
-	- These builds are released 2 - 3 times per year, and are intended for production ready applications/code.
+	- These builds are released once per year, and are intended for production ready applications/code.